qtomasicchio/mutant-testing-bespoke-js/README.md

  $ gulp
 ```

-In both cases, the files are built into the *docs* directory.
+In both cases, the files are built into the *dist* directory.
-You can view the slides outside of the local preview server by navigating to *docs/index.html* in your browser.
+You can view the slides outside of the local preview server by navigating to *dist/index.html* in your browser.

 <a name="myfootnote1">1</a>: We strongly recommend using [nvm](https://github.com/creationix/nvm) to manage Node.